Facial expression and attributes recognition based on multi-task learning of lightweight neural networks: Conclusion

 \section{Conclusion}

-In this paper we presented simple training pipeline (Fig.~\ref{fig:2}) that leads to the state-of-the-art accuracy of lightweight neural networks in facial expression recognition in images and videos for several datasets.
-It was shown that, in contrast to existing models, we provide additional robustness to face extraction and alignment, which can be explained by pre-training of facial feature extractor for face identification from very large VGGFace2 dataset.
+In this paper the novel training pipeline (Fig.~\ref{fig:2}) was proposed that leads to the state-of-the-art accuracy of the lightweight neural networks in facial expression recognition in images and videos for several datasets.
+It was shown that, in contrast to existing models, additional robustness to face extraction and alignment is provided, which can be explained by pre-training of facial feature extractor for face identification from very large VGGFace2 dataset.
 The cropped faces with regions returned by face detectors without adding margins (Fig.~\ref{fig:1}b,d) were used.
-As a result, we obtained not only high accuracy (Table~\ref{tab1},~\ref{tab3},~\ref{tab4}), but also excellent speed and model size (Table~\ref{tab2}).
-As a result, our models can be used even for fast decision-making in embedded systems, e.g., in mobile applications~\cite{demochkina2021mobileemotiface}.
-In future, it is necessary to examine more complex classifiers on top of the features extracted by our networks, e.g., by using transformers or frame/channel-level attention~\cite{kumar2020noisy,meng2019frame} instead of support vector machines and random forests.
+As a result, not only high accuracy (Table~\ref{tab1},~\ref{tab3},~\ref{tab4}), but also excellent speed and model size (Table~\ref{tab2}) are observed.
+Hence, the models trained by the proposed approach can be used even for fast decision-making in embedded systems, e.g., in mobile intelligent systems~\cite{demochkina2021mobileemotiface}.

+Though the facial representations obtained by the trained lightweight models have rather high quality, only traditional classifiers (support vector machines, random forests, etc.) have been used in this paper, so that not all of our results reach performance of the state-of-the-art methods.
+In future, it is necessary to improve the overall quality of facial attributes and emotion recognition by using more complex classifiers on top of extracted features, for example, by using graph convolutional networks or transformers and frame/channel-level attention ~\cite{maslov2020online}.